 Cost Savings and Supplier Discounts

 P2P automation identifies opportunities for cost optimization by sending reminders for due payments, ensuring timely transactions and preventing late fees.
-Many suppliers offer discounts for prompt payments; automation ensures these opportunities are not missed.
+Many suppliers offer discounts for prompt payments; automation ensures capturing of such opportunities at the right time.
 By reducing processing costs and maximizing savings, automation boosts profitability over time.

 Read more about Accounts Payable automation here.